Skip to content

 • Accessibility — required for mouse and keyboard delivery.
 Without it, Robot.mouseMove, Robot.mousePress, Robot.keyPress, etc. return without the OS delivering anything.
 The probe runs on the first click(...), typeText(...), pressKey(...), etc. and asks System Events (via osascript) for the active process.
 A "not allowed assistive access" denial throws with an actionable message naming the wrapping app to grant; an inconclusive probe (no osascript, AppleEvents/Automation refusal, etc.) prints a one-shot stderr warning and proceeds.

 • Screen Recording — required for Robot.createScreenCapture to return real pixels.
 Without it the call silently returns an all-black image.
-The probe runs on the first screenshot(...) call: it captures a small region near the screen origin (which on macOS overlaps the menu bar) and treats an all-black result as denial.
-False positives are vanishingly rare in practice; if your screen really is fully black at the origin, switch to RobotDriver.headless() for tests or grant Screen Recording to silence the probe.
+A locked screen can produce the same symptom, so the probe first checks whether macOS reports the console session as locked; if so, unlock the screen and retry.
+If the session is unlocked, the probe captures a small region near the screen origin (which on macOS overlaps the menu bar) and treats an all-black result as denial.
+False positives are rare in practice; if your screen really is fully black at the origin, switch to RobotDriver.headless() for tests or grant Screen Recording to silence the probe.

 Fix: grant System Settings → Privacy & Security → Accessibility (or → Screen & System Audio Recording) to whichever app launched the JVM — IntelliJ, Terminal, iTerm2, Claude.app, etc. macOS attributes Robot operations to the wrapping app that opened the JVM, not the JVM binary itself.
 Fully quit and relaunch the wrapping app afterwards so macOS picks up the new entitlement, and ./gradlew --stop the Gradle daemon if you launched from a shell.